 E-commerce needs to leverage lessons learned from rush periods, such as Black Friday, to make smart decisions for future logistics planning.
 Take time to closely analyze data, make necessary adjustments, re-evaluate and think about how to innovation processes.

 Activity peaks are ongoing in this booming market, with global e-commerce sales projected to hit nearly $5 trillion in 2021.

-The next challenge logistics experts will face is the soon-arriving holiday shopping season.
-Now is the time to prepare every step of the supply chain and fine-tune strategies to be able to deliver more –and faster – for an opportunity to rise above competitors and see sales soar.
+The next challenge logistics experts will face is the holiday shopping season.
+Now is the time to prepare every step of the supply chain and fine-tune strategies to be able to deliver more and faster.
+It is an opportunity to rise above competitors and see sales soar.